In v4 you need to explicitly install

 defining the type is enough for runtime validation.

-where your entities are via
+those entities via

 After the discovery process ends, all metadata will be cached.
 By default,